kevinolega/callcentertrainingtips/_posts/2018-03-28-Job-Application.md

 **Bring your list**.

 In the home work, I asked you to make a list of things you’re proud of and a list of weaknesses you want to overcome.
 Read your list as you arrive at the Call Center Interview Site.
 Your list will help you answer the usual interview questions in a way that you’re uniquely you and at the same time, not boring your interviewer by copying somebody’s answer.

+### Why November is the best month to apply in a call center

+Welcome November!
+This is what I believe to be the best time to get hired in a call center.
+If you've been on the fence not sure when to make the jump and apply this is the month for it.
+November and December are the best days to look for work in general.

+A lot of people who are employed wouldn't want to switch because they are waiting for their thirteenth month pay and so on.

+First reason is nobody wants to leave their company because they're waiting for the 13th month pay.
+Second reason is nobody wants to work on applying because they are on vacation mode already.

+Because, everyone else is on vacation mode.
+Nobody wants to apply and look for work in these months.
+Everyone who's unemployed wouldn't miss this opportunity for the world.
+Maybe that's a bit exaggerated.

+But what's in this for you?

+Less competition.
+Not a lot of people are looking for work.
+Recruiters are working their butts of to hit their quota.
+You showing up to an interview will appear more like a blessing for them and if you did your homework well then it will surely be a blessing for them and for you.

+How will you take advantage of this opportunity?

 ### Additional Tips to Make Your Call Center Application Experience Fun: